About The Author

 As an author, Ellie independently publishes romance novels that celebrate humor in love, equal partnerships, and sexy consent.
 Her mom--a romance author with a long and successful career--inspired and encouraged her to write.
 Fanfiction--with its supportive, collaborative communities full of diverse and talented creators--taught her how to write.
 She is a cis gender, proudly queer/bisexual woman, and she writes both straight and queer love stories.

 She currently lives in Florida with her cinnamon-roll husband, and their snuggly, chunky cat.
-She is a member of the Romance Writers of America, a devoted introvert, and a fierce Slytherin.
+She is a devoted introvert and a fierce Slytherin.

 Frequently Asked Questions